jwalker2276/jwalker2276/README.md

 # 🚀 Hey!
 Nice to meet you.

 I'm `Jordan Walker`, an application developer passionate about creating interesting interactive experiences.
 I like automating, designing, and using code to solve hard problems.
-I am a Strong Advocate for clean code that's easy to understand.
+I am a Strong Advocate for clean code that's easy to understand and test.

 <a href="https://www.linkedin.com/in/jordan-walker-85246458/"><img src="https://img.shields.io/badge/Connect-Linkedin-0a66c2.svg"></a>
 <a href="https://jordanwalker.dev"><img src="https://img.shields.io/badge/Connect-Website-1f2933.svg"></a>